Toyota Glanza waiting period in November 2023 revealed

 - Prices start at Rs.
 6.81 lakh (ex-showroom)

 The Maruti Suzuki Baleno-based premium hatchback, Toyota Glanza is currently available at a starting price of Rs.
 6.81 lakh (ex-showroom).
-In this article, we will check the latest waiting period customers have to experience while they plan to book the Toyota Glanza in November 2023.
+In this article, we will check the latest waiting period for those planning to book the Toyota Glanza in November 2023.

 Mechanically, the Glanza is powered by a 1.2-litre NA petrol engine mated to a five-speed manual and an AMT unit.
 The engine, in standard mode, is tuned to produce 89bhp and 113Nm torque.
 Meanwhile, the CNG versions are capable of churning out 76bhp and 98.5Nm of torque.